Higher-rank instantons sheaves on Fano threefolds

-\begin{remark} It is important to point how that the hypotheses that $-K_X$ is very ample, is necessary in order to apply the argument used to prove Proposition \ref{prop:rank2-index1}.
-This assumption ensures indeed that the only degree 2 curves on $X$ have genus 0 which implies in particular that the dimension of the family of rank 0 instantons on $X$ supported on degree 2 curves is 2.
-This will no longer be true if ever $-K_X$ is not very ample.
-If for example $X$ is a degree 2 covering of a Fano threefold $Y$, we would also have curves obtained pulling back lines on $Y$.
-A curves $C$ of such a kind is elliptic and the rank 0 instantons supported on it are not all isomorphic but they vary in a family of dimension one. \end{remark}
+\begin{remark} The hypothesis that $-K_X$ is very ample is necessary for the argument used in Proposition \ref{prop:rank2-index1}.
+Indeed, this assumption ensures that a curve of degree $2$ in $X$ is rational, which implies that the dimension of the family of torsion instantons on $X$ supported on degree 2 curves is 2.
+This will no longer be true if $-K_X$ is not very ample.
+For example, if $X$ is a degree 2 covering of a Fano threefold $Y$, we have irrational curves of degree 2 obtained pulling back lines on $Y$.
+The torsion instantons supported on a curve of this kind are not all isomorphic, actually they vary in a family of dimension one. \end{remark}